Morgan James: Career

-Reckless Abandon, her second solo studio album, was independently released on April 7, 2017, via her self-created Hedonist Records.
+"Reckless Abandon", her second solo studio album, was independently released on April 7, 2017, via her self-created Hedonist Records.
 It is her first album to feature completely original material and heavily incorporates elements of soul and R&B. On March 31, 2017, she embarked on a national headlining spring "Reckless Abandon Tour" in support of the album.

 Since 2014, James collaborates with Postmodern Jukebox, producing several cover songs on their YouTube channel and joining them on tour.

-In 2018, Morgan James released The White Album, her own interpretation of The Beatles' album, on the occasion of its 50th anniversary.
+In 2018, Morgan James released "The White Album", her own interpretation of The Beatles' album, on the occasion of its 50th anniversary.

-In 2020, James, alongside Broadway legends Cynthia Erivo, Orfeh, Shoshana Bean and Ledisi, was featured on the all-female EP, She is Risen, which covers songs from Andrew Lloyd Webber's Jesus Christ Superstar.
+In 2019 James, alongside Broadway legends Cynthia Erivo, Orfeh, Shoshana Bean and Ledisi, recorded an all-female cover of Andrew Andrew Lloyd Webber's “Jesus Christ Superstar".
+Excerpts were released in 2020 as an EP, “She is Risen”.

+Also, in 2020, James traveled to Memphis, TN to record “Memphis Magnetic”.
+This album was recorded onto Analog Tape using vintage sound equipment at Memphis Magnetic Recording Studio.

+2021 James returned to Memphis Magnetic to record her first Christmas Album “A Very Magnetic Christmas”.
+This Album was recorded Live to analog Tape in front of a small audience.
+Her live performances, along with interviews, were also Video Taped and released just prior to Christmas 2023 as “Morgan James – The Christmas Special” on YouTube.

+In 2022 James was finally given the green light by Andrew Lloyd Webber to release her “Jesus Christ Superstar – Highlights from the All-Female Studio Cast Recording”.

+2023 featured James releasing her sixth Studio Album “Nobody’s Fool” where she returns to her Rhythm & Blues roots.

+2024 saw James recorded her second Live Album “Live at Antone’s” at the iconic Blues venue Antone’s Nightclub in Austin, TX.